 Monitor the culture every 30- 48 hours and check for confluency (when cells completely cover the surface of the culture) - However, this is largely dependent on the type of cells.

 This method simply involves the slicing of a tissue into smaller pieces from which the spill out cells is then collected.
-On the other hand, primary explants technique can be used to obtain the cells.
+Also, primary explants technique can be used to obtain the cells.
 However, this method is mostly useful for the disaggregation of smaller quantities of tissue.

 While any cells can be used in cultures to observe their behavior, embryonic tissues are preferred (for primary cells) as compared to adult cells because they provide cells that are more viable and can rapidly proliferate.